Verma314/haskell-snippets/README.md

 This function is different from map functions for Lists, because map lets us change the type.
 Transforming (as defined above) does not.

-* To implement our own List container
+* To implement our own List container (very interesting + important)
 ```
 data MyList a = Empty | Cons a (MyList a) deriving Show